idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 This includes:

-- [Download Orders](#download-orders) - a list of new garment orders that are ready to be produced by the factory
+- [Download Garments](#download-garments) - a list of new garment orders that are ready to be produced by the factory
 - [Garment Detail](#get-a-specific-garment)
 - [Garment Properties](#garment-properties) - Get Options and Measurements for a specific garment
 - [Garment Fabrics](#get-garment-fabrics) - Get a list of fabrics needed, what they are used for (shell, lining, trims, etc), and see their measurments and status